A bird’s-eye view of Los Angeles, California, with a tranquil park in the foreground and the Downtown skyline in the distance.

 A:

-Q: Where is the safest place to live in Southern California?
+Q: Where is the cheapest and safest place to live in Los Angeles?

 A:

 While the crime rates in Los Angeles might seem worrisome, there are still plenty of vibrant and safe neighborhoods surrounding the city.
-With low crime rates, strong public school systems, great access to healthcare, and lots of things to do nearby, here are our top choices for the safest neighborhoods in L.A.
+With lower crime rates, strong public school systems, great access to healthcare, and lots of things to do nearby, here are our top choices for the safest areas in Los Angeles.

 1. Beverlywood

-The neighborhood of Beverlywood is one of the safest areas to live in Los Angeles for families, as it’s ranked as the #1 best neighborhood to raise a family in L.A., according to Niche.
+What Los Angeles neighborhoods are safest for families?
+According to Niche, the neighborhood of Beverlywood is one of the safest areas in Los Angeles for families, as it’s ranked as No. 2 on their best neighborhood to raise a family in LA list.
 Just a few blocks away from Beverly Hills, Beverlywood became its own planned community in 1940.
 The neighborhood has since transformed into a lovely residential area with lots to do as far as dining, shopping, and entertainment are concerned.

 Beverlywood is in close proximity to the city’s best shopping experiences, including Westfield Century City, which is a mall full of just about every shop you could ask for.
 You can also explore South Beverly Drive, which is another area full of shops and places to eat.
 When looking for something fun to do outdoors, you can visit Irving Schachter Park, which is a great spot for the family to get some fresh air and stay active.

-Beverlywood is an L.A. neighborhood that has some of the lowest crime rates in the area, as crime reports have shown approximately 22 per 1,000 instances in recent years.
+Beverlywood is an LA neighborhood that has some of the lowest crime rates in the area.
+A 2023 crime report shows the neighborhood’s overall rate is approximately 22 per 1,000 people, making it one of the safest neighborhoods in Los Angeles for families.
 Top-ranked public schools are also nearby and include Larchmont Charter School and Renaissance Arts Academy

 3. Rancho Park

-You pretty much have everything right at your fingertips while living in Rancho Park.
-This neighborhood is most ideal for young professionals, as there are plenty of ways to dine, shop, and stay active outdoors, along with easy access to the 10 and 405 freeways for commuting.
+When looking for safe places to live in Los Angeles, don’t forget about Rancho Park, where you pretty much have everything right at your fingertips.
+In addition to being one of the safe neighborhoods in Los Angeles, Rancho Park is also ideal for young professionals, as there are plenty of ways to dine, shop, and stay active outdoors, along with easy access to the 10 and 405 freeways for commuting.

-The Rancho Park Golf Course stays active all year, features a nine-hole par 3 course, and has even hosted 18 Los Angeles Open tournaments.
+The Rancho Park Golf Club stays active all year, features an 18-hole par 71 course, and has even hosted 18 Los Angeles Open tournaments.
 If golfing isn’t really your thing, though, you can also head to the local Palms Park and shoot some hoops at the basketball courts.
 Similar to Beverlywood, Rancho Park is also in close proximity to the Westfield Century City Mall and unique dining options, such as Bossa Nova Brazilian Cuisine

 4. Encino